yuri-rage/mission-planner-fence-replanner/README.md

 ## Installation

-- Copy the latest `FenceReplanner.dll` from Releases to your Mission Planner installation directory.
+- Copy the latest `FenceReplanner.dll` from [Releases](https://github.com/yuri-rage/mission-planner-fence-replanner/releases) to your Mission Planner installation directory.
 	- Typically `C:\Program Files (x86)\Mission Planner\plugins\`
 - Restart Mission Planner if it was already open.

 ## Usage

-- Open Mission Planner's "PLAN" tab and create fences around obstacles/avoid areas if they are not already uplaoded to a connected vehicle.
+- Open Mission Planner's "PLAN" tab and create fences around obstacles/avoid areas if they are not already uploaded to a connected vehicle.
 - Right click on the map, and select "Fence Replanner -> Options"
 	- **Arc Segment Length:** Fence Replanner will convert circular fences to polygons.
 This is the target distance between waypoints around the converted circle.
 	- **Fence Margin:** The desired margin by which to avoid fences.